page:docs-user-guide-getting-started

 # Babysitter will pause for approval before deploying

-claude "/babysitter:call deploy to production with breakpoint approval"4.
-Structured Workflows
+claude "/babysitter:call deploy to production with breakpoint approval"5.
+Quality Convergence (One Gate Type Among Several)

 Choose from built-in methodologies (TDD, Spec-Kit, GSD) or create your own.
 Consistent, repeatable processes across your team.